 The 12km course takes in a number of Burghley’s feature fences, including the Trout Hatchery, Cottesmore Leap and the Rolex combination, as it winds its way through the tracks and pathways of the estate.

 Riders of all abilities aged over five are welcome to participate, with “strict policies” in place to ensure those riding the course faster do not disturb those riding at a more leisurely pace.

 After the ride, there will be a charity auction as well as the SEIB horseless Burghley fun run.
 This follows some of the ride course, over a choice of either a 3.5k or 8k distance.

 Sponsored ride organiser Ian Scott said: “We are very much looking forward to the 2020 running of the SEIB Burghley sponsored ride and this year we will be raising vital funds for charities including the British Horse Society, World Horse Welfare, Cob Care and the Burghley charity of the year, Alzheimer’s Research UK.”

 This is the sixth year SEIB Insurance Brokers is sponsoring the event, with its contribution, combined with the support of Stamford XT, Burghley Horse Trials and Burghley Estate, ensuring that all set up costs of the ride are covered so 100% of the money raised goes directly to charity.
 Last year the ride raised £19,900.

 The four men took on the four-star cross-country course, including pausing for press-ups inside the Cottesmore Leap

-Have you always dreamt of riding round the iconic four-star cross-country course at the Land Rover Burghley Horse Trials?
+Have you always dreamt of riding round the iconic five-star cross-country course at the Land Rover Burghley Horse Trials?
 Well,